Pap and HPV testing: What you need to know

-Regular Pap tests, along with HPV tests, can help your doctor catch cervical cancer early, when it’s most treatable.
+Regular Pap tests, along with human papillomavirus (HPV) tests, can help your doctor catch cervical cancer early, when it’s most treatable.

 But how are these two tests related, how are they different, and should you get both?

-We talked to Pamela Soliman, M.D., professor in Gynecologic Oncology, about the Pap and HPV tests and why they are important in detecting and preventing cervical cancer.
+We talked with Pamela Soliman, M.D., professor in Gynecologic Oncology, about the Pap and HPV tests and why they are important in detecting and preventing cervical cancer.
+Here's what she had to say.

 MD Anderson recommends the following screening exams for cervical cancer: